From Open Vocabulary to Open World: Teaching Vision Language Models to Detect Novel Objects: Experiments

 \subsection{Results}

-\paragraph{Quantitative Results on Traditional OWOD Benchmarks} \cref{table1} shows the OWOD performance on commonly used benchmarks, compared with existing methods and vanilla Yolo World~\cite{yolow}.
-Our method largely outperforms existing object detection methods, in terms of mean average precision (mAP) of known classes and unknown class recall (U-Recall). \cref{tab:wi_ose_a} shows that our method is not only good at detecting unknown objects (higher U-Recall) but also good at reducing unknown object confusion (lower WI and A-OSE) compared with SOTA methods.
-In addition, our method \textbf{does not} need exemplar replay when learning new classes, which achieves end-to-end OWOD.
+\paragraph{Quantitative Results on Traditional OWOD Benchmarks} \Cref{table1} shows the OWOD performance on commonly used benchmarks, comparing our method with existing OWOD methods and the unmodified YOLO-World~\cite{yolow}.
+Our method significantly outperforms both traditional open-world object detection methods~\cite{TowardsOWOD,OW-DETR,cat,sun2024exploring,ALLOW,UC-OWOD,randbox,ost} based on ImageNet~\cite{imagenet} pretrained backbones, as well as OWOD methods~\cite{Maaz2022Multimodal,skdf} that leverage large-scale vision-language pretraining, in terms of mean average precision (mAP) for known classes and unknown class recall (U-Recall).
+Our method also better reduces unknown object confusion, achieving lower WI and A-OSE compared to state-of-the-art methods (shown in \cref{tab:wi_ose_a}).
+Furthermore, our method \textbf{does not} require exemplar replay when learning new classes, enabling end-to-end OWOD.

-\paragraph{Quantitative Results on Driving Scenes} We futher evaluate our method and some SOTA methods on nu-OWODB, a new benchmark based on nuScenes~\cite{nuscenes2019}.

-As shown in \cref{table1_nu}, our method has an absolute advantage in unknown recall in each task, and exceeds SOTA performance by 40\%, even if there is a huge domain gap between nuScenes and vision-language pretraining datasets.
+\paragraph{Quantitative Results on Driving Scenes} We further evaluate our method and some SOTA methods on nu-OWODB, a new benchmark based on nuScenes~\cite{nuscenes2019}.
+As shown in \cref{table1_nu}, our method achieves a clear advantage in U-Recall across all tasks, surpassing state-of-the-art performance by up to 40\% — despite the significant domain gap between nuScenes and vision-language pretraining datasets, as evidenced by the low mAP and U-Recall scores of the unmodified YOLO-World baseline.
 Our method also has the highest mAP for known classes in each task.
-Although our method does not need any re-training on known classes, we still allow existing methods~\cite{prob,sun2024exploring} to fine tune the model with exemplars from the previous task (10\% data) after learning new task, otherwise they will exhibit catastrophic forgetting.
+Although our method does not need any re-training on known classes, we still allow existing methods~\cite{prob,sun2024exploring} to fine-tune the model with exemplars from the previous task (10\% data) after learning new task, otherwise they will exhibit catastrophic forgetting.
 As a result, they achieve better WI and A-OSE compared to our method.
 To some extent, these metrics can reflect the robustness of object detectors, but they can also be misleading considering that the models make very few predictions (see Task 2).

 We also observe that the mAP for known classes is low.
 The main reason is that object categories are highly detailed and objects in each class are highly imbalanced in nuScenes~\cite{nuscenes2019}.
 For example, the class vehicle.bus.rigid has 8361 2D annotations, while the class vehicle.bus.bendy has only 265 annotations.
 We did not merge these categories, to make the benchmark more realistic and challenging.